NizarIslah/GitChameleon/README.md

 # GitChameleon: A Benchmark for Version-Conditioned Code Generation

+Benchmark associated with the paper "GitChameleon: Unmasking the Version-Switching Capabilities of Code Generation Models", which can be found here: {TBD}

 ### Downloading the Dataset

 The dataset used in our benchmark is available in CSV format at `data/combined_dataset.csv`.